Platform9-Community/backup/velero/README.md

 # Data migration using S3 and velero from Platform9 Managed Kubernetes (PMK) to another PMK cluster.

-Here we are going to backup Jenkins using velero from source PMK cluster and restor the back to second PMK cluster using velero's restic file level backup feature.
+Here we are going to backup Jenkins using velero from a PMK 4.3 cluster and restore it to second PMK cluster using velero's restic file level backup feature.
+This typically depicts a cloud to cloud migration scenario for an kubernetes application with its persistent volume data.

 # Components required:
-PMK clusters: 2 x PMK 4.3 four node cluster (Single Master and Three workers per cluster)
+PMK clusters: 2 x PMK 4.3 four node clusters (Each with Single Master and Three worker nodes)

 CNI: flannel

 Persistent Storage: Rook CSI

 S3 storage: MINIO

-CI App: Jenkins
+App: Jenkins

 # Architecture:
-Velero needs its server component running in kubernets cluster to take backup.
-A velero client very similar to kubectl is available for users to connect with the velero server componets on multiple kubernetes cluster via the kubefig present on the user's system.
+Velero needs its server component running in kubernets cluster where a backup is initiated.
+A velero client very similar to kubectl is used to connect with the velero servers on multiple kubernetes clusters via the kubefig present on the user system from where client is running.
 Velero server needs S3 bucket to store the kubernetes backup.
-The S3 bucket can be created localy on the source kubernetes cluster using a opensource object storage product called as MINIO.
-Velero server is installed on both source and destination kubernetes clusters.
-Both velero server componets must have access to same S3 bucket in order to backup and restore the application.
+The S3 bucket can be created localy on the source kubernetes cluster using a opensource object storage called as MINIO.
+Velero server installed on the destination kubernetes clusters has to have access to the MINIO bucket's public endpoint in order to query and restore the backup.
+A reference to this architecture can e found on google by earching for velero and clicking on 'Images' below the search bar.

 # Kubernetes Build
 Using the platform9 free tier account or your platform9 management plane carve two PMK 4.3+ (kubernetes 1.16+) clusters.
 We have tested this with flannel CNI and Rook CSI.
-Please refer [Rook](https://github.com/KoolKubernetes/csi/tree/master/rook/) to configure the Rook CSI on the PMK cluster for testing velero.
+Please refer [Rook](https://github.com/KoolKubernetes/csi/tree/master/rook/) to configure the Rook CSI on both PMK clusters.

 # Deploy velero
 Once your both kubernetes clusters are ready with Rook CSI create storage class named 'rook-ceph-block' in both the clusters.
 Refer the Rook koolkubernetes readme under csi repository for setting this up.